Do I actually need social media?

 There isn’t much room for your bio on TikTok, so you can also consider getting a link tree or something similar to fit everything!

-Follow other users.
 The “For You” page will be the main spot you are scrolling through TikTok videos.
 Follow some of the accounts that TikTok suggests on that page!
-Another way to find some users to follow is to utilize the “Booktok” hashtag on TikTok, by going to the search bar, typing in Booktok, and following some accounts that come up.
+Another way to find some users to follow is to utilize the “BookTok” hashtag on TikTok, by going to the search bar, typing in BookTok, and following some accounts that come up.
 This is where you can get very specific with who you would like to follow.
 Are there videos focused around books in your genre?
 Do they use other hashtags that relate to you and your genre?
 If so, give them a follow!
 Hashtags are a great way to find out who to follow and engage with.
 You can follow a few new users a day.
 You never know, they may follow you back and start engaging with your content!

-Start posting!
 This is the fun part!
 You can get creative here, and follow the trends you see on #booktok, or from other accounts you are following!
 You also don’t have to stick to just videos that relate to being a writer, author, or books.
 You can post about your hobbies, the city you live in, traveling, family, pets; post about whatever you are passionate about outside of your life as an author.

-Engage with followers/users you are following.
 Like and leave comments on videos you enjoy.
 Respond to comments you get on your videos!
 Even consider following any accounts that like your videos.
 This is a great way to build up a following and also a relationship with your audience.

-While Booktok can seem like a daunting place to get started, the main thing to remember is that most people get on the app to be entertained.
+While BookTok can seem like a daunting place to get started, the main thing to remember is that most people get on the app to be entertained.
 Just have fun with what you create, and try to genuinely engage with your newfound audience!

 Still want more info?
-Check out the Booktok section of our website, or our TikTok account for posting ideas!
+Check out the BookTok section of our website, or our TikTok account for posting ideas!

 How to decide which social media platform is for you